Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 returns for an retirement account while showing the impact of extreme events on model behaviors and metrics.

-It is structured within six subprocesses activate depending on which pattern the model is exhibiting, with two subprocesses being related to stochaticity which produces random variates via inverse transform for the normal and triangular distributions in the first (normal_variable) and second (triangular_variable) subprocesses respectively with their random variates being stored into a matrix.
+It is structured within six subprocesses which activate depending on which pattern the model is exhibiting, with two subprocesses being related to stochaticity which produces random variates via inverse transform for the normal and triangular distributions in the first (normal_variable) and second (triangular_variable) subprocesses, respectively, with their random variates being stored into a matrix.
 The next subprocess (user_input) is the subprocess that handles input data from the user and stores it within a matrix or list.
 This subprocess, user_input, provides information for the next subprocess, interest_calculation, representing the expression $p_{t+1} = p \cdot (1+r) + s \ \forall t$ which calculates the expression's